-Collaborating closely with both our stakeholders and with other developers.
+- Collaborating closely with both our stakeholders and with other developers.
 We do this to reduce risk through tightening the feedback cycle and by improving communication via closer collaboration.

-Implementing functionality in priority order.
+- Implementing functionality in priority order.
 We allow our stakeholders to change the requirements to meet their exact needs as they see fit.
 The stakeholders are given complete control over the scope, budget, and schedule – they get what they want and spend as much as they want for as long as they’re willing to do so.

-Analyzing and designing.
+- Analyzing and designing.
 We analyze individual requirements by model storming on a just-in-time (JIT) basis for a few minutes before spending several hours or days implementing the requirement.
-Guided by our architecture models, often hand-sketched diagrams, we take a highly-collaborative, test-driven design (TDD) approach to development (see Figure 8) where we iteratively write a test and then write just enough production code to fulfill that test.
+Guided by our architecture models, often hand-sketched diagrams, we take a highly-collaborative, test-driven design (TDD) approach to development (see Figure 9) where we iteratively write a test and then write just enough production code to fulfill that test.
 Sometimes, particularly for complex requirements or for design issues requiring significant forethought, we will model just a bit ahead to ensure that the developers don’t need to wait for information.

-Testing, testing, and yes, testing.
-As you can see in Figure 9 agilists do a significant amount of testing throughout construction.
+- Testing, testing, and yes, testing.
+As you can see in Figure 10 agilists do a significant amount of testing throughout construction.
 As part of construction we do confirmatory testing, a combination of developer testing at the design level and agile acceptance testing at the requirements level.
 In many ways confirmatory testing is the agile equivalent of “testing against the specification” because it confirms that the software which we’ve built to date works according to the intent of our stakeholders as we understand it today.
-This isn’t the complete testing picture: Because we are producing working software on a regular basis, at least at the end of each iteration although ideally more often, we’re in a position to deliver that working software to an independent test team for investigative testing.
+This isn’t the complete testing picture: Because we are producing working software on a regular basis, at least at the end of each sprint although ideally more often, we’re in a position to deliver that working software to an independent test team for investigative testing.
 Investigative testing is done by test professionals who are good at finding defects which the developers have missed.
 These defects might pertain to usability or integration problems, sometimes they pertain to requirements which we missed or simply haven’t implemented yet, and sometimes they pertain to things we simply didn’t think to test for.

-During the release iteration(s), also known as the “end game", we transition the system into production.
-Not that for complex systems the end game may prove to be several iterations, although if you’ve done system and user testing during construction iterations (as indicated by Figure 6) this likely won’t be the case.
-As you can see in Figure 10, there are several important aspects to this effort:
+During the deploy phase, also known as the “end game” or transition, we release the solution into production.
+Not that for complex systems the end game may prove to be several sprints, although if you’ve done system and user testing during construction sprints (as indicated by Figure 7) this likely won’t be the case.
+There are several important aspects to this effort:

-Final testing of the system.
-Final system and acceptance testing should be performed at this point, although as I pointed out earlier the majority of testing should be done during construction iterations.
+- Final testing of the system.
+Final system and acceptance testing should be performed at this point, although as I pointed out earlier the majority of testing should be done during construction sprints (ideally, you just need to rerun your regression test suite to see that it works).
 You may choose to pilot/beta test your system with a subset of the eventual end users.
-See the Full Life Cycle Object-Oriented Testing (FLOOT) method for more thoughts on testing.
+See the article Agile Testing and Quality Strategies: Discipline Over Rhetoric for more thoughts on testing.

-Rework.
+- Rework.
 There is no value testing the system if you don’t plan to act on the defects that you find.
 You may not address all defects, but you should expect to fix some of them.

-Finalization of any system and user documentation.
-Some documentation may have been written during construction iterations, but it typically isn’t finalized until the system release itself has been finalized to avoid unnecessary rework Note that documentation is treated like any other requirement: it should be costed, prioritized, and created only if stakeholders are willing to invest in it.
+- Finalization of any system and user documentation.
+Some documentation may have been written during construction sprints, but it typically isn’t finalized until the system release itself has been finalized to avoid unnecessary rework Note that documentation is treated like any other requirement: it should be costed, prioritized, and created only if stakeholders are willing to invest in it.
 Agilists believe that if stakeholders are smart enough to earn the money then they must also be smart enough to spend it appropriately.

-Training.
+- Training.
 We train end users, operations staff, and support staff to work effectively with our system.

-Deploy the system.
+- Deploy the system.
 See my article entitled System Deployment Tips and Techniques.